 About Our Service

-Our team of Clinical Midwife Specialists, Lactation Consultants, Physiotherapists & Dieticians have created a suite of breastfeeding videos.
-These resources aim to help parents to prepare for breastfeeding their babies.
-Topics covered in the videos include: preparing to breastfeed; the benefits of harvesting colostrum; positioning and attachment; signs of effective breastfeeding; common challenges encountered in breastfeeding; eating during breastfeeding and guidance on a number of techniques, such as hand expressing.
+Topics covered in our videos include: preparing to breastfeed, the benefits of harvesting colostrum, positioning and attachment, signs of effective breastfeeding, common challenges, eating well, along with offering guidance on a number of techniques, such as hand expressing.

 Remember, breastfeeding is a learned skill, it takes time, commitment and patience for mother and baby to become skilled at it.
-Please contact our lactation services if you have any further questions.

 A special thank you to all the mothers and babies who assisted us in the development of these videos.
 We couldn’t have done it without you.